Native American Resources

 Indigenous Historical Trauma and Healing

 Indigenous Historical Trauma is the collective experience of multigenerational harm that the descendants feel.
+It is a unique type of trauma exposure that involves centuries and generations of unmitigated and unacknowledged trauma, repeated without justice over time.
 The historical trauma experienced by Indigenous Americans is captured in this statement by the US Substance Abuse Mental Health Services Administration (SAMHSA): “This population has been exposed to generations of violent colonization, assimilation policies, and general loss” (SAMHSA’s GAINS Center for Behavioral Health and Justice Transformation).
 The suffering endured by indigenous tribal communities has dramatically impacted practices regarding family, children, and relationships, which then go on to likely disrupt communities and lead to higher rates of substance abuse, suicide, and poor health.
 It has also contributed to a general distrust of outsiders and government actors in Native communities.

 It has become increasingly clear that genocidal and historical trauma can have a biological basis.
 There are two key genes that are methylated or “turned on” with respect to stress: NR3C1 and FKBP5.
 Stress is perceived through the release of hormones that encourage the development of coping skills.
 These hormones facilitate communication throughout our bodies via receptor bindings.